mempoolco/drafts/utxo-torrent/utxo-torrent.md

 - Without investigating further, we assume a set of related proofs for the UTXO is 4x.
 - Today a lot of light clients relays on custodians, indexes services (electrum) or explorers.

 #### Proposal:

 - To split the UTXO set in 1024 chunks.
-- Organize those 1024 chunks by doing, for every chunk, a module(scriptPubKey), and put the related utxo there.
+- To organize those 1024 chunks by doing, for every chunk, a module(scriptPubKey), and put the related utxo there.
+- To use a wide adopted protocol, bittorrent, to share the chunks across public trackers.
+- That clients consuming those torrents would share 2:1 the downloaded chunks, for privacy improvements and network health.
+- That a patch protocol is established for incremental updates.

-Sort of:
+~ Sort of:
 ```
 ~approx utxo size: 4GB
 ~approx proofs: x4 utxo